The Best Vitamins for Seniors

 In other words, being active is more important.

-Since your body makes vitamin D when exposed to sun, you might already be getting plenty—or not.
+Since your body makes and absorbs vitamin D when exposed to sun, you might already be getting plenty—or not.
 Older adults who don’t spend as much time outside or who have skin changes that slow down the body’s production of vitamin D may need extra vitamin D, Dr. Nothelle says.

 2. Vitamin B12